rachel-o-donnell/craft-and-cocktail-club/README.md

 https://www.youtube.com/watch?v=9YffrCViTVk making the video responsive. added a margin to separate the video from the gallery images and nav bar

-CRAFT-NEON: Photo by Tim Gouw from Pexels
-drawing-supplies: Photo by Karolina Grabowska from Pexels
-laughing-girl-drawing: Photo by Michael Burrows from Pexels Photo by cottonbro from Pexels flower-illustration, guy-with-wool, woman-with-martini, cheers-with-confetti Photo by Pavel Danilyuk from Pexels girls-in-class Photo by Pexels User from Pexels crochet-bag
-Photo by Miriam Alonso from Pexels woman-with-knitting Photo by RODNAE Productions from Pexels woman-with-knitting Photo by Godisable Jacob from Pexels embroidered-bag Photo by Magdaline Nicole from Pexels embroidered-heart Photo by RODNAE Productions from Pexels party-scene Photo by Mix and Match Studio from Pexels orange-rosemary-cocktail Photo by Marcelo Verfe from Pexels blueberry-cocktail Photo by Ron Lach from Pexels neon-woman
-Photo by Luciann Photography from Pexels neon-cocktail-sign Photo by Nadin Sh from Pexels passion-fruit-cocktail Photo by Dziana Hasanbekava: https://www.pexels.com/photo/glass-of-sparkling-champagne-on-ice-and-dried-plants-7809787/ new monthly cocktailgit

 ##Join us